Ethiopian Human Rights Commission: Independence

 According to The Guardian, after Daniel Bekele took over as leader of the EHRC in early 2019, he strengthened the EHRC's capacities and independence, making it "into something approaching a proper watchdog".
 Improvements included greater independence in selecting commissioners and employing and dismissing staff, while commissioners had earlier mostly consisted of ruling party members.
 The EHRC gained more power in making unannounced visits to prisons, and getting more access for lawyers and family members to political prisoners.

 In response to the EHRC's November 2020 report on the Mai Kadra massacre, there was a "growing perception among Tigrayans" that the EHRC was biased in favour of the federal government's view of the massacre.
 Daniel stated that "at the time we did not have enough information to document and report on" attacks against Tigrayans during the massacre.
 The EHRC's March 2021 report on the Axum massacre "provoked outcry among Ethiopian and Eritrean government supporters", according to The Guardian.
 The Attorney General's office initially claimed that the victims killed in Axum were Tigray People's Liberation Front fighters rather than civilians, while later "conceding" that 40 of the victims were civilians.
 Daniel stated that "a good number of officials" reacted constructively to the report, while "some" were "very dismissive".
 Ethiopian officials claimed that EHRC reports on detention conditions in Oromia were "biased and unbalanced" in May 2021.

 In June 2021, Daniel described his vision for the independence of the EHRC, stating, "state institutions in Ethiopia have a history of not being independent or impartial, but on the other hand we have started a process of trying to build independent institutions and I believe the Ethiopian human rights commission is one of them".

 In October 2021, the Global Alliance of National Human Rights Institutions upgraded the Ethiopian Human Rights Commission from its previous status of "B", partial compliance with the Paris Principles of human rights standards, to "A" status, full compliance.

+In February 2024, Aaron Maasho and Martin Witteveen, who held responsibilities in the EHRC during 2020–2022, stated in relation to the EHRC–OHCHR Tigray investigation that "the EHRC senior leadership was prone to downplaying the Ethiopian military's crimes and skilled at systematically obscuring them".